joeytakeda/misc/table.md

 #### **Attributes**

 Attributes
+@when

-@whensupplies the value of the date or time in a standard form, e.g. yyyy-mm-dd.
+supplies the value of the date or time in a standard form, e.g. yyyy-mm-dd.
+**Status**

+Optional

+**Datatype**

+teidata.temporal.w3c

-**Status**Optional**Datatype**teidata.temporal.w3cExamples of W3C date, time, and date &amp; time formats.
+Examples of W3C date, time, and date &amp; time formats.
 ```

 <p> <date when="1945-10-24">